mrmasterix/jQuery.TablePrice/README.md

 # jQuery.TablePrice
 jQuery plugIn for store table price (cart) pages.
 [PlugIn page link](http://jsjq.ru/plagin-podscheta-stoimosti-tovarov-v-korzine-jquery-tableprice/).

+## Features and description of the plugin
+* Work with integers and float numbers.
+* Separation of digits by spaces.
+* Storing entries with jQuery Cookie.
+* Removing items from the basket (without interaction with ajax and php.
+It means that if you remove the items and refresh the page, the items will still be there.
+There is also an option of callback and you can sync it with php or ajax browsing).
+* Get the total cost, array of inputs, multidimensional array with all options after initialization of the plugin.
+* Plugin also performs lots of callback and events features.

 ## Resources
 * [jQuery.TablePrice.js for developers (full version)](https://raw.githubusercontent.com/mrmasterix/jQuery.TablePrice/master/lib/tablePrice.js)
 * [jQuery.TablePrice.min.js for use (min version)](https://raw.githubusercontent.com/mrmasterix/jQuery.TablePrice/master/lib/tablePrice.min.js)